Indian cricket: Sourav Ganguly complains of chest pain, admitted to hospital

 Former India skipper and current BCCI president Sourav Ganguly complained of chest pain and has been admitted to a hospital on Saturday.

-The 48-year-old reportedly complained of uneasiness and chest pain while working out on Saturday morning.
-He was subsequently hospitalised in his native Kolkata and set to undergo a procedure.
+The 48-year-old “suffered a blackout” while exercising at his personal gym in the morning and was immediately taken to Woodlands hospital in state capital Kolkata, according to a senior doctor there.
 He is stable though and should be able to stage a speedy recovery.

-BCCI secretary Jay Shah confirmed the development while adding that Ganguly was now stable.
+BCCI secretary Jay Shah confirmed the development on Twitter while adding that Ganguly was now stable.
 Shah tweeted: “I wish and pray for the speedy recovery of @SGanguly99.
 I’ve spoken to his family.
 Dada is stable and is responding well to the treatment.”

+Mamata Banerjee, chief minister of West Bengal, tweeted that he “suffered a mild cardiac arrest and has been admitted to hospital”

+“A multi-disciplinary board of doctors is looking into his case to find out what caused the illness,” the doctor told AFP, on condition of anonymity.
+“His condition is stable now.”

 An official from the hospital was also quoted by PTI: “He is stable now.
 We are checking whether this pain is due to some cardiac problem or not.
 He requires to undergo several tests.”